How to Deal with Premature Ejaculation

 The baseball technique: Think of something that isn’t sexy.
 This technique can work to some degree, but it’s not a good way of making love.
 Your partner may sense that wall you put between you and the act and think that you want to distance yourself from her.

 Condoms: Condoms cut down on the sensations that a man has.
-If one condom doesn’t work, they put on two or more.
+If one condom doesn’t work, then put on two or more.
+Although using two condoms may decrease a man's sensation, it also decreases condom effectiveness — so unless your partner is using another method of birth control and you're both STD-free, don't try this technique.

 Over-the-counter products: Some products supposedly lessen the sensations in the penis so the man can last longer.